 Definition 3.
-Let E be a magma and X a subset of E. The set of elements of E that commute with each one of the elements of X is called the centralizer of E. The centralizer of E is called the center of E.
+Let E be a magma and X a subset of E. The set of elements of E that commute with each one of the elements of X is called the centralizer of X. The centralizer of E is called the center of E. An element of the center of E is called the central element of E.